GSA-TTS/FAC-transition-site/src/_collections/walkthrough/05-auditee-info.md

 tags: walkthrough
 title: Auditee information
 image: walkthrough_05.png
+alt_text: "A screenshot of the FAC auditee information page.
+On the center left, there are three text input fields.
+From top to bottom: Entity UEI, Fiscal period start date, and Fiscal period end date."
 ---

 Like the federal government, the FAC uses the Unique Entity ID (UEI) for all single audit submissions.
 - UEIs are 12-character alphanumeric IDs assigned to entities by SAM.gov
 - Data entry, entity registration, and searching in the FAC now require use of an entity's UEI